-The magnetic field is usually generated with an assembly of permanent magnets and ferromagnetic materials, which is optimized such that the following goals are more or less achieved:
+The magnetic field is usually generated with an assembly of permanent magnets and ferromagnetic materials, which is optimized such that the following goals are achieved to some extent:

 - The field strength should be as high as possible, such that a certain rotation angle (e.g. 45°) can be achieved with a short rotator medium.
 This reduces detrimental effects related to parasitic absorption (and the resulting thermal effects) and to nonlinearities of the medium.